TripWellServices/TripWell-frontend/NAVIGATION.md

 ## The Problem

+**You don't need a router if you won't have a profile!**

+The fundamental issue is that we're routing users to a "router" component when they don't even have a profile yet.
+That's backwards logic.

 **Access.jsx** and **LocalUniversalRouter.jsx** are both checking profile completion and making routing decisions.
 This creates:

 1. User signs in → Access.jsx routes to `/localrouter`
 2. LocalUniversalRouter.jsx loads → checks profile → routes back to `/profilesetup`
 3. User experiences "yank back" effect

+**The real issue**: Why are we sending users to a "router" when they don't have a profile to route with?

 ## Proposed Solution